 In surfing, full rotations are relatively rare.
 However, when performed correctly, they often leave an exclamation mark on the wave.
 Learn how to pull off the frontside reverse 360.

 Waves are ridden in a unidirectional way.
 Surfers either go left or right on a wave.
 But that doesn't mean you can't perform 360 on the liquid walls.

-3. Start rotating your upper body towards the base of the wave;
+- Start rotating your upper body toward the base of the wave;

-4. As you reach the lip of the wave, transfer your weight to the front feet to free and release pressure over the fins;
+- As you reach the lip of the wave, transfer your weight to the front feet to free and release the pressure over the fins;

-7. Start transfer your weight to the back foot, and let the fins catch back in the water and work as a pivoting axis;
+- Start to transfer your weight to the back foot, and let the fins catch back in the water and work as a pivoting axis;

 Remember to transfer the weight of your body down to the bottom of the wave while performing the first half of the turn.

 If you struggle to initiate or complete the rotation, grab your rail to keep the board under control and let your body do the rest.